 For purposes of this statute, something is a “bribe” if it is:

 - something of present or future value (or a promise to give such a thing),

-- given, offered, or taken with a corrupt intent, and
+- given, offered, or taken with corrupt intent, and

 - given, offered, or taken to unlawfully inﬂuence the person to whom it is given in any public or official capacity.1

-As to number two above, a person acts with “corrupt intent” when he or she acts to wrongfully gain a ﬁnancial or other advantage for:
+As to number two above, a person acts with “corrupt intent” when he or she acts to wrongfully gain a ﬁnancial or another advantage for:

 - herself, or

 - someone else.2

 Note that the above bribing laws apply to both sides of a transaction.
 That is, they apply to:

 - a person who offers to bribe a public official or public office, and